JohannesBuchner/nway/doc/matching.rst

       ``python ../nway.py COSMOS_XMM.fits :pos_err COSMOS_OPTICAL.fits 0.1 --out=example1.fits --radius 15 --prior-completeness 0.9``

-   Lets understand what we put in:
+   Let's understand what we put in:

    #.
 We passed two catalogue files: COSMOS_XMM.fits and
       COSMOS_OPTICAL.fits.
 For the first one, we told Nway\ to use the